 I view recitations as an important part of this course.
 You are required to register for one recitation session for this course.
 However, you may attend a recitation other than (or in addition to) the one for which you are registered.
 By registering for a recitation session, you will be assigned to a graduate TA.
-This graduate TA will be your first email contact for homework and content related questions.
-This graduate TA will also manage your grades in Sakai, hold office hours each week, and return your graded assignments during recitations or office hours.
-There will be no recitations on September 1, October 23, or November 27.
+This graduate TA will be your first email contact for homework, content and grade related questions.
+There will be no recitations on January 12 & January 15, March 9 & March 19, March 30 & April 2, and April 27.